This hands-on exhibit opened in September and closes January 5, 2018 | FREE

 *Seasons and Senses: On a hike to different habitats, students learn what makes weather and interpret different elements of weather like sun, wind, precipitation and clouds and discover how weather affects plants, animals, people and the landscape we live in.
-A one-hour program offered September – June.
+Offered September – December and March – June.

 *Exploring Living Things: Habitats All living creatures need food, water, shelter, and space.
 Students will investigate the four elements of a good habitat.
 Find out how human beings affect and are affected by natural habitats.
 Learn what we can do to protect the ‘homes’ of our wildlife neighbors.
 Explore several outdoor habitats and look for signs of the animals that live there.
-A one-hour program offered September – October and April – June.
+Offered September – October and April – June.

-*Earth Materials: In this full morning program students will explore the rocks, soil, and minerals found in area surrounding the nature center.
+*Earth Materials: In this program students will explore the rocks, soil, and minerals found in area surrounding the nature center.
 Learn about what’s hidden under your feet and identify and classify rocks and earth materials such as sand, silt, and soil by their physical properties.
 Through outdoor exploration, find out the importance of earth materials to people, plant, and animals.
 Learn how geology affects the shape of hills, valleys, and water features.
-A three-hour program offered September – October and April – June.
+Offered September – October and April – June.
 Recommended for Grades 3 & up.

-*Ecosystems of the Chesapeake Bay: This full morning program offers students the chance to explore the Brook of Brookside Nature Center: Students will observe physical, biological, and chemical characteristics of the stream and work with a model watershed to better understand how watersheds function.
-A three-hour program 0ffered September – October and May – June.
+*Ecosystems of the Chesapeake Bay: This full morning program offers students the chance to explore the aquatic habitats of Brookside Nature Center: Students will observe physical, biological, and chemical characteristics of the watershed to better understand how they function.
+Offered September – October and May – June.
 Recommended for Grades 4 & up.

 Native Ways: Students will experience the daily life of Eastern Woodland Indians as they lived in our area over 1,000 years ago.
 We will explore where they found shelter, how they prepared food, what they wore, and children’s roles.
 We’ll discover the importance of certain plants and animals, and how deeply the Woodland Indians were connected to the natural world.
 Learn how they obtained tools, clothing and food from plants, animals, bones and stones.
-A one or two-hour program offered September – November and March – June.
+Offered September – November and March – June.
 Recommended for Grades 3 & up.

-Maple Sugaring – In this one-hour program, students will learn how early settlers learned how to make Maple Syrup from the Native Americans.
+Maple Sugaring – In this program, students will learn how early settlers learned how to make Maple Syrup from the Native Americans.
 Students will be taken through the sweet process from photosynthesis to tasting real maple syrup.
 This program is offered from late January to the end of February.
+Recommended for PreK & up.